dumichgh/Matlab-toolkit-for-ADC-GNC/README.md

 (C) Characteristic system diameter ("sysD") used for GNL tensor (e.g., 2*Rsys from gradient SPH coefficient tables, or gradient field MHDs.)

-USAGE

-(1) Have all p-code (including utility functions from "utils" folder) placed in Matlab path.

-(2) Create dedicated data analysis folder, and copy exam DICOM folder and system GNL tensor (or corrector maps) mat-files there.

-(2.5) Skip steps 3 & 4 if pre-built b-map corrector is available and load it
->> load('trGNLmap_YourSystemGNL.mat', 'cmap')  % pre-built average corrector "cmap"

-(3) load system GNL tensor, Lxyz, pre-created form SPH model
->> load('GNLmaps_Lxyz_YourSysRsph.mat', 'Lxyz') % load GNL tensor structure

-(4) Build master trace b-corrector over the magnet bore (FOV = 2 x Rsys)
->> cmap = buildSysTrGNLbmap(Lxyz); % average b-correctors are saved in "cmap.cav" structure
-				% and in the 'trGNLmap_YourSystemGNL.mat' file

-(5) Generate scan catalogue "ExamDemographics.mat" and "scaninfo.txt" by running:
->> scaninfo_combo; % browse to select exam folder
-		   % containing (multi-series) DWI DICOM

-(6) Copy "ExamDemographics.mat" and "scaninfo.txt" files from exam-folder
-to analysis-folder and open "scaninfo.txt" in any editor to view scan catalogue.

-(7) Load "ExamSeries" structure from "ExamDemographics.mat" into workspace by running:
->> load('ExamDemographics.mat', 'ExamSeries'); es = ExamSeries;

-(8) Load "CMAP" structure for average system GNL b-correction into workspace by running:
->> load('trGNLmap_YourSystemGNL.mat', 'cmap') % load GNL tensor structure

-(9) Use "scaninfo.txt" to find "SeriesNumber" and "Folder" for each DWI series of interest and run:
->> cbm = buildGNCav4trdwi_combo(serinf(indx), cmap, fovc); % will prompt to provide series number
-					% from "scaninfo.txt" if "indx" omitted; fovc = 2 x Rsph
-						% saves corrector maps in image frame
-						% and series-nifti pars in "...s#_CMAPs.mat"

-****NOTE2: To apply correction directly to ADC maps generated "off-line" (and stored as DICOM),
-       the user may run the following workflow (with "cbm" corrector pre-generated for DWI):
->> xadc = readdicom7_combo2022wip(0,0,'dv'); % browse and select ADC series DICOM
-					% generated off-line for the same DWI series
-					% used to build correctors
->> adcm = getsafield_combo(xadc); % read 3D ADC map into Matlab array (or load your ADC map)

->> adcmc = adcm./cbm.cav; % apply average ADC map correction pixel-by-pixel to generate GNC-ADC

 ---------------------------------------------------------------------------------------